pensjonatus/flash-fiction/blog/mosbys-guitar.md

 ---
-title: "Mosby's Guitar"
+title: Mosby's Guitar
 date: '2014-10-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mosby was relaxing in the sun when the Rag Tag Gang stole his guitar.
 The